Gigas002/GTiff2Tiles/README.md

 Application runs on **Linux x64** and **Windows x64** operating systems.

-If you’re using Windows 7 SP1, you can experience weird error with **GDAL** package.
+If you’re using **Windows 7 SP1**, you can experience weird error with **GDAL** package.
 It’s recommended to install [KB2533623](<https://www.microsoft.com/en-us/download/details.aspx?id=26764>) to fix it.
 You can read about this Windows update on [MSDN](<https://support.microsoft.com/en-us/help/2533623/microsoft-security-advisory-insecure-library-loading-could-allow-remot>).

 ### Usage